Piotr1215/kubectl-container/README.md

 ## What is included

-There are two images, one for bash shell and one for zsh.
+There are two three, one for bash shell, one for zsh and one for zsh with krew plugin manager preinstalled.

 - `kubectl` v 1.17.2, bash/zsh completion
 - `zsh-autosuggestions` for zsh shell
+- `helm` and `okteto` for zsh shell
 - `k9s` cluster monitoring tool
 - popular tools: `curl, wget, git`
 - useful .bashrc/.zshrc aliases